-You might need to scroll down to view this section of the screen:
+You need to scroll down to view this section of the screen:

-- Share Name.
-If only one device is connected, the default share name is USB\Storage.
-You can click the name shown, or you can type it in the address field of your web browser.
+• Share Name.
+If only 1 device is connected, the default share name is USB\Storage.
+You can click the name shown or you can type it in the address field of your Web Browser.
 If Not Shared is shown, the default share has been deleted and no other share for the root folder exists.
-Click the link to change this setting. - Read Access and Write Access.
+Click the link to change this setting.

+- Read/Write Access.
 Shows the permissions and access controls on the network folder: All - no password (the default) allows all users to access the network folder.
 The password for admin is the same one that you use to log in to the router. - Folder Name.
-Full path of the network folder. - Volume Name.
-Volume name from the USB storage device. - Total Space and Free Space.
+Full path used by the network folder. - Volume Name.
+Volume name from the storage device (either USB drive or HDD). - Total/Free Space.
 Shows the current utilization of the storage device.